Dolph Ziggler: Alliance with Vickie Guerrero (2010–2012)

 Ziggler successfully retained the Intercontinental Championship at TLC: Tables, Ladders and Chairs on December 19 in a three-way ladder match against Kingston and Jack Swagger.
-While he lost the title to Kingston at SmackDown on January 4, 2011, he won the World Heavyweight Championship from Edge on the February 14 episode of SmackDown, but lost it to Edge that same night.
+While he lost the title to Kingston at SmackDown on January 4, 2011 ending his reign at 160 days, he won the World Heavyweight Championship from Edge on the February 14 episode of SmackDown, but lost it to Edge that same night.

 The next month, Ziggler was introduced as the newest member of the Raw roster with Guerrero.
 Ziggler, Guerrero, and LayCool then feuded with Morrison, Trish Stratus, and Jersey Shore guest star Snooki, culminating in a mixed tag team match at WrestleMania XXVII on April 3, which Ziggler and his team lost.